 The expression “You can’t get there from here” is apt for the Miller’s Colorado residence.
 Sort of.

-Though we live on a paved street, it’s impossible to get to our home without driving over a poorly maintained, incredibly lumpy and bumpy dirt and mud road.
+Though we live on a paved street, it’s impossible to get to our home without driving over a completely neglected, poorly maintained, incredibly lumpy and bumpy dirt and mud road.
 There’s just no getting around it.

 Of course, it’s worth traveling because home is a good place to be.